noriyoshiabe/NASequencer/doc/md/getting-started.md

 Create New File
 ---------------
-At the beginning, you need to create an empty file.
+First, you need to create an empty file.

 - Create empty file from menu [File] -> [New]
 - In file creation dialog, choose file type with Note as Sequence(.nas)